-COM Port.
-A connector with the accompanying circuitry that supports serial devices such as printers, mice, modems, and infrared modules.
+COM Port

+COM is a logical device name used by to designate the computer serial ports.
+Pointing devices, modems, and infrared modules can be connected to COM ports.
 Each COM port is configured to use a different IRQ and address assignment.
-COM port is short for communication port, and is also called a serial port.